digling/burmish/datasets/Wannemacher2011/README.md

 contains information about the Lashi language.
 There is a
 * 19 page vocabulary
-which has numbered entries, the total is
+which has
-* xxx vocabulary items
+* 736 vocabulary items

+according to our mapping of it to the concepticon.

 The bibtex details